gmcfall/react-firebase-state-docs/docs/guides/document_listeners.md

 ### leaseOptions

 The `leaseOptions` parameter is an object that customizes the behavior of the lease created for the entity.
-Currently, there is only possible field within the `leaseOptions` namely `abandonTime`.
+Currently, there is only one possible field within the `leaseOptions` namely `abandonTime`.
 This value specifies the number of milliseconds that the entity will remain in the cache after all components have released their claims on that entity.

 Here's a snippet showing how to use the `leaseOptions` parameter.
 ```typescript